- Cities, space and urban culture

 I welcome applications from potential PhD students in any of the above areas.

 As a cultural sociologist my research is interdisciplinary.
-My key areas of research are urban life and culture with a specific emphasis on spatial politics; the senses and embodiment with a focus on the relationship between material environment and experience, the politics of the senses and the organization of urban life; sociology of everyday life; and material cultures focusing on design and architecture and the diverse entanglements between human non-human relations.
+My key areas of research are urban life and culture with a specific emphasis on spatial politics; the senses and embodiment with a focus on the relationship between material environment and experience, the politics of the senses and time and the organization of urban life; sociology of everyday life; and material cultures focusing on design and architecture and the diverse entanglements between human non-human relations.
 I am particularly interested in the ways in which sensory experiences mediate and are shaped by urban space and life.

 Previous research projects have explored these themes from various perspectives.
 I completed an ESRC-funded project Urban Aesthetics with Prof Gillian Rose from the Open University in 2009 in which we explored new methods to research how people experience two very different towncentres: Milton Keynes and Bedford (ESRC grant number RES-062-23-0223).